Triangle

 You will learn the key requirements of localisation in different contexts and get a thorough introduction to the technical tools available.
 You’ll also look at the 'why' of localisation by looking at marketing strategies and business needs.
 Practical projects will allow you to put theory into practice and produce work to the latest international standards.

-This is the first masters degree in the UK offering localisation as a key component.
+This was the first localisation MA programme in the UK.
 It has been created in response to the changes of the language service industry, where localisation and specialised translation make up more than 70% of the market.
 We've designed this programme with employability in mind and you will be supported throughout to develop the skills and knowledge needed in industry today.

 Languages offered